dataiku/dss-integration-pycharm/README.md

 # Dataiku DSS PyCharm Plugin

-This plugin helps you develop Recipes and DSS Plugins written in Python directly from your favorite IDE from Jetbrains.
+This plugin helps you develop [Dataiku DSS](https://www.dataiku.com) Recipes and Plugins in Python directly from PyCharm.

-It has been developed for PyCharm, but also works on IDEA IntelliJ with the Python plugin installed.
+*Note: It has been developed for PyCharm, but also works on IDEA IntelliJ with the Python plugin installed.*

 ## Features